 - Water your lawn weekly with 1-2 ½ inches of water or more if needed so it can penetrate the soil about an inch below the current root depth.
 Your grass won’t develop deeper roots if there’s no water beneath the current root growth.

-- Remove any excess thatch with a rake or dethatching tool if the water isn’t penetrating the soil as it should.
+- Remove any excess thatch with a rake or dethatching blades if the water isn’t penetrating the soil as it should.
 Thatch which is dead organic matter from grass clippings and leaves if left to buildup can form a barrier over your soil that prevents enough water, air, and sunlight from penetrating the soil and this will starve your grass.

 - Use a core aerator to aerate your lawn which will help to reduce soil compaction and improve water penetration.
 The core aerator will break through the thatch and allow air into the compacted soil as it removes small soil plugs on your lawn.